Arab League demands international probe into Israeli 'crimes' - Journal du Cameroun

 The demonstrations were meant to end on May 15, but Hamas officials have said they want them to continue.

-Israeli forces have killed some 116 Palestinians since the protests began, with one Israeli soldier reported wounded.
+Israeli forces have killed 116 Palestinians since the protests began, with one Israeli soldier reported wounded.

-Israel hit a Hamas base in an air raid Thursday, saying gunfire from Gaza had targeted its soldiers and damaged a house.
+Israel hit a Hamas base in an air raid Thursday, the military said, adding that gunfire from Gaza had targeted its soldiers and damaged a house.
 No one was reported hurt on either side.

-“The Israeli army struck targets belonging to Hamas in the northern Gaza Strip, including terrorist infrastructure and weapons-making facilities,” the military said.

-Hamas in a statement on Thursday signalled it could resort to its weapons in response to this week’s violence, but many analysts see that as unlikely for now.
+Hamas on Thursday signalled it could resort to its weapons in response to this week’s violence, but many analysts see that as unlikely for now.

-“We stress to the Zionist enemy and its leaders that the resistance movements whose people are participating in this peaceful movement with all awareness and concern for our people can respond with all force,” it said.

 – ‘Bloodshed would stop’ –